Capillary/api-documentation/source/includes/_customer.md

 ```

 Allows updating customer details on any source - INSTORE,MARTJACK, WECHAT or FACEBOOK.
-You can update profile information, communication details, custom field values, and loyalty status (only non loyalty to loyalty).
+You can update profile information, extended field values, communication details, custom field values, and loyalty status (only non loyalty to loyalty).

 *Limitations of the customer update API*: